Patient education: Permanent sterilization procedures for women (Beyond the Basics)

 Surgical sterilization is a safe, highly effective, permanent, and convenient form of contraception.
 The most common surgical sterilization procedure for women is called a tubal ligation or having the "tubes tied."
 The fallopian tubes are the passageway for the egg to travel from the ovary to the uterus (figure 1).
 This is where the egg becomes fertilized by the male's sperm prior to traveling to the uterus.
-In tubal sterilization, the fallopian tubes are either cut and separated or they are sealed shut.
+In tubal sterilization, the fallopian tubes are both cut and separated or they are sealed shut.
 This prevents the egg and sperm from meeting and thus prevents pregnancy.

-Sterilization may be performed in one of several ways, depending upon where the procedure is done (office versus operating room) and when it is done (after childbirth or at another time).
+Sterilization may be performed in one of several ways, depending upon where the procedure is done (medical office versus operating room) and when it is done (after childbirth or at another time).

 ●Laparoscopic sterilization is done in the operating room any time other than after childbirth.
 It requires general anesthesia.
 (See 'Laparoscopic sterilization' below.)

 ●Minilaparotomy is performed in an operating room, using general or regional anesthesia, often one to two days after a woman gives birth.
 (See 'Minilaparotomy' below.)

 ●Hysteroscopic sterilization may be done in the office or operating room and is done at a time other than after childbirth.
 Hysteroscopic sterilization is often done with only local anesthesia, though sometimes sedation is also given.
 (See 'Hysteroscopic sterilization' below.)

 Other methods of birth control are discussed separately.
-(See "Patient information: Barrier methods of birth control (Beyond the Basics)" and "Patient information: Birth control; which method is right for me?
-(Beyond the Basics)" and "Patient information: Hormonal methods of birth control (Beyond the Basics)" and "Patient information: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Barrier methods of birth control (Beyond the Basics)" and "Patient education: Birth control; which method is right for me?
+(Beyond the Basics)" and "Patient education: Hormonal methods of birth control (Beyond the Basics)" and "Patient education: Long-acting methods of birth control (Beyond the Basics)".)

 DECIDING TO HAVE A TUBAL LIGATION

-Sterilization is a major decision; it means that a woman and her partner do not want children at any time in the future.
-A woman's decision to undergo sterilization must be voluntary and not forced by her family, partner, or healthcare provider.
+Sterilization is a major decision; it means that a woman and her partner do not ever want to have a child in the future.
+A woman's decision to undergo sterilization must be her own choice and not forced on her by her family, partner, or healthcare provider.